Tuesday, January 27, 2009

 Tell the truth, after a day at the doctor’s, I wasn’t too hip to doing much along those lines meself.
 What then?
 Well, there was always my C8—a 1995 Ultima 8 OTA riding on a Celestron CG5 mount (“ASGT”).
 While I was a bit miffed about falling back to a C8 for a serious deep sky observing endeavor, I figured that, if nothing else, it would at least give me the opportunity try out some new software I had for the CG5.
 I was also curious to see how my beloved 8 and 13-mm Ethos eyepieces would work with the 8; especially with my omnipresent f/6.3 reducer/corrector on the rear cell.
 Maybe I might even get back to seriously tackling the Herschel 400.
 However, I was skeptical as to how much hardcore deep sky stuff I’d wind up seeing with Just a C8.

 When I got to work, it became abundantly clear the C8 had indeed been a wise choice as my companion for this trip.
 One just ain’t that labor intensive to assemble.
 Plop tripod down.
 Place mount head on tripod and add counterweights.
 Perch the C8 on that, and you are done—none of which will come even close to causing most folks to bust a gut.
 I didn’t strain anything or say any cuss words.
 Up went the EZ-up tent-canopy; under that went the camp table and laptop enclosure.

 One extra thing I had put in the car, mostly on a whim, was my little 66mm William Optics “Patriot SD” ED refractor.
 I hadn’t used her in a while, so I thought I’d give the little one her due share of photons riding piggyback on the Ultima C8.
 I pulled a few more errant equipment cases and the eyepiece box out of the car, placed ‘em on or under the table, and I was done.
-I did set up near the CAV clubhouse in case I started feeling icky and needed to sit down in a (relatively) warm place for a while.
+I did set up near the CAV clubhouse in case I started feeling bad and needed to sit down in a (relatively) warm place for a spell.